tethyrplays/tethyrplays/star-citizen/index.md

 <i class="fas fa-sign-in-alt"></i> **Referral:** [STAR-MMRX-W7S9](https://robertsspaceindustries.com/enlist?referral=STAR-MMRX-W7S9)

-<i class="far fa-arrow-alt-circle-up"></i> While Star Citizen is in the Alpha stage of development, it is playable in its current state.
-Sign-up for a free account with the referral code to earn a bonus 5,000 UEC currency.
-A Starter Package is required to access the Persistent Universe servers, except during Fly Free events.
-(Note: Purchased ships can be upgraded/downgraded to different models at any time.)
+<i class="far fa-arrow-alt-circle-up"></i> Star Citizen is in the Alpha stage of development, but is playable in its current state.
+Sign-up for a free account with the referral code to earn a bonus 5,000 UEC currency at launch.

+A Starter Package (~$45) is required to access the Persistent Universe servers - except during Fly Free events.
+Purchased ships can be upgraded/downgraded to different models at any time.

 ---